tamihiro/gobgp_grpc_demo/README.md

 # gobgp_grpc_demo
 Yet another gobgpd grpc client written in Python

+## Updates
+The demo program here works with GoBGP up until 1.26, but not any more with recent versions.
+The GoBGP development team has decided to renew its API by leveraging protobuf structure, and it will hopefully fixed in 2.0.
+See discussion in [this issue](https://github.com/osrg/gobgp/issues/1763).

+I might write another working demo once GoBGP 2.0 is released.

 ## About
 Demonstrates how gobgpd rib can be controlled via grpc from Python client.